-Lets have a quick look at the shoulder joint in a little more detail.
+Let’s have a quick look at the shoulder joint in a little more detail.
 The shoulder is made up of three bones, and the tendons of four muscles.
-(Remember, tendons attach muscle to bone.)
+(Remember, tendons attach muscle to bone).
 The bones are called the “Scapula,” the “Humerus” and the “Clavicle.”
 Or, in layman’s terms, the shoulder blade, the upper arm bone and the collarbone, respectively.

 What Causes Rotator Cuff Injury?

-There are two major causes of most shoulder injuries.
-The first being degeneration, or general wear and tear.
+- The first being degeneration, or general wear and tear.
 Unfortunately, the shoulder is a tendinous area that receives very little blood supply.
 The tendons of the rotator cuff muscles receive very little oxygen and nutrients from blood supply, and as a result are especially vulnerable to degeneration with aging.
 This is why shoulder problems in the elderly are common.
-This lack of blood supply is also the reason why a shoulder injury can take quite a lot of time to heal.
+This lack of blood supply is also the reason why a shoulder injury can take a lot of time to heal.

-The second cause of most shoulder injuries is due to excessive force, or simply putting too much strain on the tendons of the shoulder muscles.
+- The second cause of most shoulder injuries is due to excessive force, or simply putting too much strain on the tendons of the shoulder muscles.
 This usually occurs when you try to lift something that is too heavy or when a force is applied to the arm while it’s in an unusual or awkward position.

-Symptom of Rotator Cuff Injury
+Symptoms of Rotator Cuff Injury